What's the Difference? The potential for Convolutional Neural Networks for transient detection without template subtraction: Saliency maps for various transients

+Another notable work where difference images are not used is \cite{Carrasco_Davis_2019}.
+The authors implement Recurrent convolutional Neural Network (RCNN) to train a sequence of images (instead of the classical template and search images) to classify 7 types of variable objects.
+The model was trained using synthetic data and tested using data from the High cadence Transient Survey \citep[HiTS]{F_rster_2016}.
+The average performance recall of the model is 94\%.}

-A first attempt in this direction is presented in \cite{wardega2020detecting}. \cite{wardega2020detecting} trained a model that could distinguish between optical transient and artifacts using a search image from Dr. Cristina V. Torres Memorial Astronomical Observatory (CTMO, a facility of the University of Texas Rio Grande Valley\footnote{\url{https://www.utrgv.edu/physics/outreach/observatory/index.htm}}) and a template image from the Sloan Digital Sky Survey \citep[SDSS]{Gunn_2006}.
+\cite{wardega2020detecting} trained a model that could distinguish between optical transient and artifacts using a search image from Dr. Cristina V. Torres Memorial Astronomical Observatory (CTMO, a facility of the University of Texas Rio Grande Valley\footnote{\url{https://www.utrgv.edu/physics/outreach/observatory/index.htm}}) and a template image from the Sloan Digital Sky Survey \citep[SDSS]{Gunn_2006}.
 They trained two Artificial Neural Network models, a CNN and a Dense Layer Network on simulated data and tested the models using data from CTMO and SDSS.
 The data used for training and testing had specific characteristics: transients were a combination of a source in the CTMO images (or \search\ image) and background in the SDSS image (or \temp\ image); artifacts were a combination of a source in both the CTMO and SDSS images.
-Within this dataset, both models yield high accuracy ($>95\%$) and establish a precedent for the possibility of avoiding the construction of the \diff\ to reliably detect optical transients.
+Within this dataset, both models yield high accuracy ($>95\%$).
 However, studies based on more diverse and realistic data, \eg, sources near galaxies, or embedded in clusters, are needed to demonstrate the feasibility of this approach.
 The data used in this paper fulfills this condition and is described in \autoref{sec:data}.